Amir-Shahein/cluster-scan/README.md

 everything... there is action-at-a-distance in gene regulation (we're not even extracting the enhancers).
 Unfortunately, for the time being I'm unaware of any solid enhancer databases (I don't think this is well known), but this can be incorporated at a later date.

+Note: Currently I'm using EPDnew sequence extraction, and they don't provide much info.
+I'm trusting that what they return is -1000 and +100 of the TSS when looking at it 5' to 3' (this needs to be confirmed).
+However, they do not provide whether the sequence is the + or - strand in this file.
+For now in these DataFrames, I can include strand information as C (coding) and N (noncoding), and in the future, if I want to label it as being the + or - strand objectively, then I would need to match the EPDnew ID against FPS file (https://epd.epfl.ch/get_promoters.php) and retrieve the + or - from there.